mahati-munikoti/cancer-type-classification/README.md

 ---

-## 📜 License
+## License

 This project is licensed under the MIT License.

 ---

-## 🙌 Acknowledgements
+## Acknowledgements

-- The Cancer Genome Atlas (TCGA)
+- Kaggle and The Cancer Genome Atlas (TCGA)
 - scikit-learn developers
 - XGBoost community

 ---

-> ✅ This notebook is Colab-ready and designed to be easily extended for clinical genomics applications.
+> This notebook is Colab-ready and designed to be easily extended for clinical genomics applications.